Fore people: Military and warfare

-Causes of warfare
+Cause

 Warfare amongst the Fore people was almost exclusively initiated by the larger, more powerful Fore clans, such as the Mugayamuti and Ketabe clans.
 War was predominantly a means of retaliation over perceived slights or a preemptive measure to ensure dominance in the region.
 Even wars that began under the guise of retaliation were sometimes strategic in nature; larger clans would call for warfare against smaller groups if they were in desirable trade locations, or in order to increase their might and military numbers.
 One such example is a war that occurred between the Weneru group in the Wanitabe clan, which had allied itself with the Mugayamuti.
 After word spread that the Weneru had harvested a large amount of taro, a vegetable commonly grown in the region, the Ketabe ambushed them under the guise of sorcery allegations in order to take this harvest.
 The Ketabe had been afraid that, with the excess of harvest, the Mugayamuti would be able to extend their alliances and thus consolidate more power in the region.

 Warfare also was commonly initiated as a result of suspicions of acts of sorcery or theft committed by other groups.
-Physical markings of a sorcery attack included skin-damage, swelling, psychotic behavior, and fainting.
+Physical markings of a sorcery attack included skin damage, swelling, psychotic behavior, and fainting.
 If a member of a tribe fell ill and displayed these symptoms, then sorcery was typically suspected.
 Clans, by default, typically presumed innocence for their own members.
 Thus, suspects of sorcery and theft were normally members of rival clans.

 Since the Fore did not have established mechanisms for jurisprudence, guilt was often determined through the use of rituals.
 One such ritual was placing hunted animals in bamboo vessels, each vessel representing the name of an accused person or tribe responsible.
 These vessels would then be put over a fire.
 After some time upon the fire, the animals would be removed and their livers would then be extracted.
-A fully cooked liver was considered proof of innocence, and conversely, an uncooked or partially cooked liver was considered conclusive evidence of guilt for the person or group associated with the vessel that contained the incriminating animal.
+A fully cooked liver was considered proof of innocence and, conversely, an uncooked or partially cooked liver was considered conclusive evidence of guilt for the person or group associated with the vessel that contained the incriminating animal.